Warda-Syeda/matlabMRICourse/selecting_rois.md

 *   Sequentially delineate ROIs in multiple MRI slices.
 *   Select and store multiple ROIs on a single image.
 *   Learn to use 'regionprops' for measuring properties of image regions.
-*   Extract brain from MRI data semi-automatically.
+*   Extract brain and perform skull removal on brain MRI data semi-automatically.
 _____________________________________________________________

 {% codesnippet "./Snippets/S20.m" %}{% endcodesnippet %}